chrisgom113/make-me-a-readme/demo/README.md

-          Copyright © ISC.
+          Copyright © MIT.
 All rights reserved.

-          Licensed under the ISC license.
+          Licensed under the MIT license.